 Keep your plugins up to date to take advantage of optimizations provided by the vendors, too.

 Caching renders a PHP script and “caches” the HTML input as static files.
-That means the only workloads on your server, until the page changes, is to create the static cache that it delivers.
+That means the only workload on your server, until the page changes, is creating the static cache it delivers.

 The next time a visitor requests that page, the server outputs the static HTML page instead of processing the PHP script.
-The task of serving a static file takes less memory and typically operates efficiently more than that of the processing and execution of a script.
+The task of serving a static file takes less memory and typically operates more efficiently than the processing and execution of a script.

 The caching engine delivers static content, but there’s more than one way to cache.

 Remember, dynamic websites with users are continually changing.
-You can't serve a cache that's out of date, so you may need to exclude some parts of your site.
+You can’t serve a cache that’s outdated, so you may need to exclude some parts of your site.